 - In the morning, grind the soaked fenugreek seeds to get its paste.

-- Mix yogurt with the fenugreek seeds paste to get a smooth hair mask.
+- Mix yogurt with the fenugreek seeds pastes to get a smooth hair mask.

 - Apply this to your hair.